jihan-lee01/ml-fairness-mortgage-lending/README.md

-# Fairness Analysis in Mortgage Lending with Machine Learning Algorithms
+# Fairness Analysis in Mortgage Lending